testomatio/app/README.md

 Testomat.io is about shift-left strategy, test automation first approach, continuous integration and continuous delivery, DevOps and TestOps practices.

+[Schedule a demo](https://calendly.com/testomatio/demo) to see system in action.
+No slides.
+Just practical use cases of QA workflows in real app.

 # Features